 Unsecured debt is a type of debt that’s not backed by collateral.
 This includes credit card debt, utility bills, medical bills, and other types of credit without collateral.
 A secured debt is the one backed by collateral; a house or car, for example.

-Why you should file for bankruptcy
+Why should you file for bankruptcy for Credit Card Debt Relief?

 Credit card debt hurts your credit and it’s harder to explain to lenders than bankruptcy.
 When you declare yourself bankrupt, you have a chance to start fresh and get back on your feet.
 Start rebuilding your credit and say goodbye to the harassing phone calls from debt collectors with Acker Warren, P.C.